-- 9.1 As part of the curriculum, the school will make provision for PSHE where important topics in relation to personal development and health can be covered. - 9.2 PSHE lessons are taught once every fortnight during specific timetabled lessons, during which the statutory Health, Relationships and Sex Education curriculum will be covered. - 9.3 All provisions made regarding PSHE lessons will be made in line with the school's PSHE Policy. - 9.4 Further to this, Life days to widen and deepen the experience of students in PSHE areas may take place.
+- 9.1 As part of the curriculum, the school will make provision for PSHE where important topics in relation to personal development, relationships and health can be covered. - 9.2 PSHE lessons are taught once a week during specific timetabled lessons, during which the statutory Health, Relationships and Sex Education curriculum will be covered as well as some Citizenship (KS3) and World Views / RE (KS4) themes and topics.
+Some PSHE themes may also be reinforced in tutor time. - 9.3 All provisions made regarding PSHE lessons will be made in line with the school's PSHE Policy. - 9.4 Further to this, additional presentations and performances will be delivered such as on road safety and knife crime and gangs from external providers to complement the classroom provision